emitruc/genoloader/README.md

 **How many variants have been repolarized?**

-Now check the output: gt file, counts file and plots.
+Now check the output files: gt file, counts file and plots.

 **How many HIGH impact variants can you see in the gt file?
 And how many MODIFIER ones?**

 **Which of the two penguins has the higher masked load and realized load**

-We will discuss the output more altogether.
+We will discuss the results further during the final wrap-up.

 Now change the command line above to run GENOLOADER again but: